tkrajina/travel-goban/README.md

 STLs will be generated int he `stl/` directory.

-By default, a 9x9 table is generated, you can export 13x13 with:
+By default, a 9x9 table is generated, you can export (for example) 13x13 with:

     N=13 make

 Stones have a diameter of 18mm and height 6mm.
 You can change that with:

     DIAMETER=20 HEIGHT=7 make

+OR combine them with:

+    N=19 DIAMETER=20 HEIGHT=7 make

 ## License